Laravel: Interview Questions and Answers

 What is Laravel?

-Laravel is an open source framework for web appliation in PHP.
-It follows MVC (Model-View-Controller) architectural pattern.
+Laravel is an open source framework for web application in PHP.
+It follows the MVC (Model-View-Controller) architectural pattern.

 What is Artisan in Laravel?

-Artisan is a command-line interface(CLI) that comes with Laravel, to help us with development and other task, like- generating files, migrations, managing queue, and much more.
+Artisan is a command-line interface(CLI) that comes with Laravel, to help us with development and other tasks, like- generating files, migrations, managing queues, and much more.

 Artisan is powerd by Symfony Console.